Programs of Study

 Full-Time Degree Candidacy

 Most students enrolled in the graduate school are registered for full-time study as they pursue a Ph.D. or master’s degree program.
 These students devote their full effort to coursework, preparing for qualifying examinations, gaining teaching experience, and researching and writing a thesis or dissertation.
+Students who are employed full time at the time of admission must terminate their employment prior to matriculating in the graduate school no later than August 15 of the year in which they matriculate.

 Part-Time Study